 To help you adapt the vehicle, we have summarized our findings in Table 1.
-You can find the table on the air filter box after you remove the seat.
+You will find the table on the inside of the seat.
 In all settings except for the spring preload of the shock absorber, the value is adjusted by first turning the screw all the way in and then setting the value.
-Do not use excessive force to turn the adjusting screws against the stop, and take the last perceptible click as the end position.
+Do not tighten the adjusting screw up against the stop with force; set the last discernible click as the last position.

 These adjustments should be understood as a guideline and should always be the basis of your own personal chassis adaptation.
-Do not change the adjustments at random or by more than $\pm 40\%$, since otherwise the riding characteristics could deteriorate, particularly at high speeds.
+Do not change the adjustments at random or by more than $\pm$ 40%, since otherwise the riding characteristics could deteriorate, particularly at high speeds.